shardeum/community-missions/README.md

-      -Complete all mission requirements that are not marked as optional -Open a pull request for the mission folder being worked on -YouTube video link for pull request submission (60 seconds long max)
+      -Complete all mission requirements that are not marked as optional -Open a pull request for the mission folder being worked on -YouTube video link for pull request submission (60 seconds long max) -Submissions open at Friday 9AM EST (please make sure all requirements are met and tested and try to polish as much as possible)

 # Instructions